picosonic/js13k-2018/devdiary/diary.md

 To simplify the various CSS animation transitions, I decided to remove the little changes of class to the characters and instead put it all into a single function which could be applied to all characters.

-Reduced the size of the SVG tile as it contained lots of data which was needed to render.
+Reduced the size of the SVG tile as it contained lots of data which wasn't needed to render.

-Added a player ducking and falling animations, also made the player look up or down depending on if they are jumping or falling.
+Added player ducking and falling animations, also made the player look up or down depending on if they are jumping or falling.
 Found that the player seemed more natural when leaning in the direction they are moving.

-I found that if I went to a different browser tab then back the game could freeze up a bit whilst running the simulation update for the elapsed time.
+I found that if I went to a different browser tab then back, the game could freeze up a bit whilst running the simulation update for the elapsed time.
 To reduce this I limit the update delta to 15 seconds since previous update.

 22nd August
 -----------